Who are "Children of Catechetical Age"?

+Who is RCIA-C for?
+Children and Youth ages 7-17 who are not yet Baptized.
 Children who have reached age seven, up to age seventeen, are regarded by the Church as reponsible persons with free will and a capacity for personal faith.
-Therefore any unbaptized child of seven years or more is expected to approach the Sacraments of Initiation (Baptism, Confirmation and Eucharist) through the Rite of Christian Initation for Adults adapted for Children (RCIA-C).
+These children and youth prepare for the Sacraments of Initiation (Baptism, Confirmation, and Eucharist) through the Rite of Christian Initiation for Adults adapted for Children (RCIA-C).

 The Sacraments of Initiation are usually celebrated at the Easter Vigil, and the Church requires preparation to last for at least one year.
 So the process take about a year and a half, from around September in one year to Easter a year and a half later (for example, September 2014 to Easter 2016).
 During the first year, the children meet as part of the Elementary Faith Development program at 11:00 AM on Sundays.
 During the second year, they participate in the Liturgy of the Word at the 11:15 AM Mass, and are then dismissed to further study until 1:00 PM.